As a character in Cristina Henriquez’s brilliant Book of Unknown Americans says:

 Delaware always seemed to me a land of farms and rolling hills, like what I saw on bicycle rides through the Delmarva peninsula when we lived in Maryland, but after reading these books I see there are thriving cultural populations in the cities of Delaware.
 I see the state in a whole new way now.

 Novel: The Book of Unknown Americans

-Author: Christina Henriquez, born in Delaware
+Author: Cristina Henriquez, born in Delaware

 Categories: Contemporary Fiction, Hispanic Fiction